 That means your federal student loan interest rate won’t change during your repayment period.
 Federal student loans also often come with many benefits that private student loans don’t offer, such as subsidized payments for your interest while you’re in school.

 Can you ask for a lower interest rate on student loans?

 If you’re borrowing money for college from the government, you can’t ask for a lower interest rate on your student loans.
 The government sets federal rates each year and they are non-negotiable.

 You can ask for a lower rate for a private loan, but there is no guarantee you will get it.

 If interest rates go down, you may want to consider refinancing to a loan with a lower rate.
 But, keep in mind that if you refinance a federal student loan to a private one you will lose all of the benefits of a federal loan (such as loan forgiveness options).

 How do I get my student loan interest rate lowered?

 If you’ve borrowed a fixed-rate student loan, your interest rate generally cannot be lowered without refinancing.

 That being said, many loan servicers will offer a nominal interest rate reduction for borrowers that enroll in auto debit schemes.

 An auto debit scheme is simply a direct deposit order lenders use to ensure that you make your monthly loan repayments on time.
-Many loan servicers in the US offer a 0.25% interest rate reduction on eligible private and federal loans in situations where the borrower is using a designated auto debit scheme.
+Many loan servicers offer a 0.25% interest rate reduction on eligible private and federal loans in situations where the borrower is using a designated auto debit scheme.